Are you using marketing tags to the fullest?

 If you create a mish-mash of tags all over the place, it makes the job of drawing useful data from them that much more difficult.
 If you have trouble finding useful data, or if it is a difficult process for you to get to it, you could easily be missing opportunities to optimize your business and get better results.

-On the other hand, having an organized system for using tags gives you a better ability to make use of the Infusionsoft product and makes life easier by adding efficiencies to your marketing.
+On the other hand, having an organized system for using tags gives you a better ability to make use of your CRM and makes life easier by adding efficiencies to your marketing.
 This alone can give you an advantage over less-organized competitors.

 In short: Don’t be like the tagger who is randomly hitting every wall in town only to create a mess.
 Be organized and have a clear purpose.